runar-labs/runar-rust/runar-nodejs-api/NodeJS_API_DESIGN.md

-we have updated the FFI interface to alignw the lates transporter API and also add all the new CA APIS from transporter an Keys crate -> specifiedin this design @FFI_API_DESIGN.md - now we need to do the same for the @runar-nodejs-api/ which shuold match the FFi 100% .. it should have the same APIS have the exact same behaviour.. just using the NAPI standards and best pracfices.. so lets do a detailed design with all the changes neede to bring the @runar-nodejs-api/ to full alignemtn with the FFI API @runar-ffi/  .. and at the end we need an e2e test exactly like the @ffi_e2e_integration_test.rs for the nodeJS native API also.. that provdes that all the APIS work properly and as expected..  thiis is a Analisya and design exercice.. no code changes.. focus on doing a proper details anlasys..  on guesses. no assumtoins. check the code carefuly and check teh document carefuly and lets produce a design details with every functoins name, paramter, return types,, serializxation.. etc etc.. and prduce a complete details desigjn with all the chagne and new things needed in the nodejs native API - add the design to this file @Update_design.md  (do not remove the promp at the top, just add your analisys and design bellow it.
+we have updated the FFI interface to align with the latest transporter API and also add all the new CA APIs from transporter and Keys crate -> specified in this design @FFI_API_DESIGN.md - now we need to do the same for the @runar-nodejs-api/ which should match the FFI 100% .. it should have the same APIs have the exact same behaviour.. just using the NAPI standards and best practices.. so lets do a detailed design with all the changes needed to bring the @runar-nodejs-api/ to full alignment with the FFI API @runar-ffi/  .. and at the end we need an e2e test exactly like the @ffi_e2e_integration_test.rs for the nodeJS native API also.. that provides that all the APIs work properly and as expected..  this is a Analysis and design exercise.. no code changes.. focus on doing a proper detailed analysis..  no guesses. no assumptions. check the code carefully and check the document carefully and lets produce a design details with every functions name, parameter, return types, serialization.. etc etc.. and produce a complete detailed design with all the changes and new things needed in the nodejs native API - add the design to this file @NodeJS_API_DESIGN.md  (do not remove the prompt at the top, just add your analysis and design below it.